gwyli/amati/README.md

 docker build -t amati -f Dockerfile .
 ```

-and to run against a specific specification the location of the specification needs to be mounted in the container.
+to run against a specific specification the location of the specification needs to be mounted in the container.

 ```sh
 docker run -v "<path-to-mount>:/<mount-name> amati <options>